keannyooi/regenq-charting/src/site/notes/Landing Page.md

 ---

 <h2 style="text-align: center;">"hello world" - every programmer ever</h2>
 Hello and welcome to this... thing!
-This is (hopefully) the place where I publish stuff conjured up from my obsidian notes
+This is (hopefully) the place where I publish stuff conjured up from my obsidian notes\n
-### Who are you?
+### Who are you?\n
 I'm regen=Q
 ##### No, really, who *are* you?
 A Malaysian gamedev.
 I've been doing gamedev-adjacent stuff for about a year and a half now (and that incidentally includes rhythm game charting)